 Acceptance for the programme is based on a combination of musical ability, technological capacity and academic record.
-These competencies are assessed from the completed application form (and accompanying portfolio of creative work if included) submitted by the applicant and from subsequent interview.
-Shortlisting of applicants for interview, based on submitted application form and portfolio, may take place.
+These competencies are assessed from the completed application form (and accompanying portfolio of creative work if included) submitted by the applicant and from a subsequent interview.
+Shortlisting of applicants for interview, based on the submitted application form and portfolio, may take place.

 |School||School of Informatics & Creative Arts|

 |Starting Date||September 2020|